psireal9/psireal9.github.io/Science/Crystal_Vibrations.md

   $$\text{Gibbs Energy:} \quad G \stackrel{\text { def }}{=} U -TS + pV = H -TS $$
 </p>
 This means $U=H$ and $pV=0$.
 The term $pV$ represents the work that would required to "make room" for the system by pushing the atmospheric pressure.
 Thus, in a way, the Einstein Model suggests the solid exists in a vacuum (where $p=0$) because the solid, of course, does have a volume!

+<u>Exercise 1:</u>
+The value of the Einstein temperature $\Theta_E$ that fits the Einstein crystal model heat-capacity formula to aluminum data is 240 K.

+1. What is the vibrational frequency corresponding to this value of the parameter?
+2. Draw a graph of the heat capacity of aluminum from 0 to 300 K, according to the Einstein model.
+3. At what temperature does the prediction of the Einstein model for the heat capacity of aluminum come within 5.00% of the law of Dulong and Petit?
+At what temperature does it come within 1.00% of the law of Dulong and Petit?

 The post's content was written based on
 1. *Mortimer, R. G. (n.d.).
 Chapter 28 The structure of Solids,Liquids, and Polymers.
 In Physical Chemistry (3rd ed., pp. 1162-1171).*